SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 - TXT

 You can also attach any text files with non-standard extensions, such as JSON, YAML, source codes, etc. If there are no known conversions from the type of a selected file, and the file can't be parsed as a plain text document, the file upload will be rejected, meaning that raw binary files are not allowed.

+!!! info Note
+Importing Microsoft Office (DOCX, PPTX, XLSX) and LibreOffice documents (ODT, ODP, ODS) requires a [Server Plugin](https://github.com/Cohee1207/SillyTavern-Office-Parser) to be installed and loaded.
+See the plugin's README page for installation instructions.
+!!!

 ### Web